Can You Help Us With Photographs Of This Trek?

 Trekking through the forest section.
 Picture by Suhas Saya

 If you are a keen observer while trekking through the forest, you will definitely spot various millipedes, Calotes Versicolor lizards, many species of butterflies and if you are lucky, maybe even spot a snake slithering on its way across the trail.
 You will definitely have the company of leeches if you are trekking in the monsoon or post-monsoon season.

-The rewards on Kopatty trek are marvelous.
+"Even though the Tadiandamol trek is very popular and a nice trek to do, I have a bone to pick here while comparing it with other treks in the same region.
+If there was a choice given to me, I would any day select the Kopatty Trek which starts from the Cherambane village.
+The rewards on the Kopatty trek are marvelous.
 A lesser-known trek amongst trekkers.
 It is easily the underdog that has more things to offer.
-Tadiandamol Trek having the title of being the highest peak in the Coorg district usually takes more space in the trekking circle.
+Tadiandamol Trek having the title of being the highest peak in the Coorg district usually takes more space in the trekking circle."

 Tadiandamol Trek can be divided into four sections.
 If you are taking your own vehicle or a jeep/auto from Kakkabe, you can exclude the first section until the Nalknad Palace.
 The next three sections will be valid for you.